 Are you tired of working for others?
 Being your own boss can be very rewarding both financially and spiritually, but there are challenges associated with freelance work.
 Taxes are one of the most difficult aspects because self-employment brings a special set of tests.

-Freelancers work as independent contractors and those who employ them are not required to withhold payroll taxes (Medicare and Social Security contributions).
+Freelancers work as independent contractors and those who employ them are not required to withhold payroll taxes (such as Medicare and Social Security contributions).
 As both employer and employee (technically, you employ yourself), you must contribute both sets of taxes — the normal income tax that you would pay on your income as an employee and the "self-employment tax" that covers Medicare and Social Security contributions.

 Every person that you work for as an independent contractor is obligated to file a 1099 form with the IRS and send a copy to you as a record of your earned income.
 Keep close track of these 1099 forms, as they serve as proof of your income.
 Even if you are not supplied with a 1099 form that corresponds to one of your freelancing jobs, you are obligated to report that income.
 If the IRS finds a 1099 form that does not correlate to your reported income, expect greater scrutiny of your tax return.

 Keep in mind that you are paying taxes on your profit, not your income.
-To determine your profit, subtract your business income from your business expenses.
+To determine your profit, subtract your business expenses from your business income.
 If your net profit is over $400, you will need to file an income tax return, and if you are expected to owe $1,000 or more in total taxes, you will need to make estimated quarterly tax payments.

-Since you are an independent contractor, your tax deduction options are a bit different since you have business-related deductions available to you.
-A list of some of the more popular ones is available here.
+As an independent contractor, your tax deduction options are a bit different since you have business-related deductions available to you.
+The Tax Cuts and Jobs Act retained most self-employment deductions.

 After a while, self-employment taxes will become routine.
 Just keep reminding yourself that self-employment taxes are one of the things you have to put up with for the enjoyment of being your own boss and awarding yourself a vacation day whenever you feel like it.